 |3.7||Participate with representatives of other topical committees and the Technical Standards Program (TSP) manager to establish guidance and protocols for topical committee operations under the TSP.

-CSAC shall perform the duties as a standing technical committee sponsored by the Office of Worker Safety and Health Policy (HS-11) The following principles will govern its operation:
+CSAC shall perform the duties as a standing technical committee sponsored by the Office of Worker Safety and Health Policy (AU-11) The following principles will govern its operation:

-Participation in HS-11's policy, guidance and standards development process will be open to persons who are directly and materially affected by the activity in question.
+Participation in AU-11's policy, guidance and standards development process will be open to persons who are directly and materially affected by the activity in question.